 - Promotes cell regeneration: Massage gun use provides the ability for cells to multiply when they are healthy and when the body requires it; it is an important part of the rapid recovery process that every athlete craves in order to stay in training.

-- It dilates vessels and veins: Massage guns use help with muscle repair by allowing more nutrients to reach the muscle fibers and connective tissues through the bloodstream.
+- It dilates vessels and veins: Massage gun use helps with muscle repair by allowing more nutrients to reach the muscle fibers and connective tissues through the bloodstream.
 It also avoids reduced venous return, which usually results in swollen feet.

-If you enjoyed, “What are the massage gun attachments for?”, be sure to check out the related posts below.
+If you enjoyed, “How to use massage gun attachments”, be sure to check out the related posts below.